A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: System model and problem statement

 We want to state absolutely general results, which leads us to consider the two following sets:

 Note that $\Phi_R$ ($\Phi_T$) is the first (second) projection of the set $\Phi$.
 In words, $\Phi_R$ indicates the set of receivers which suffer interference from at least one transmitter, whereas $\Phi_T$ contains the set of transmitters which provoke interference to at least one receiver.
-Then, (\ref{eq:8prev}) is equivalent to
+Then, (\ref{eq:p2p_assumption1_prev}) is equivalent to

-Note that (\ref{eq:8}) and (\ref{eq:8fullyconnected}) are equivalent if each user interferes at least one user and it is interfered by at least one user, that is if $\Phi_R=\Phi_T=\{1,\ldots,K\}$ in particular, they are equivalent in the fully--connected case.
-Note also that if $l\not\in\Phi_T$ then the precoder $V_l$ does not appear in the equations (\ref{eq:1}) and plays no role in the problem, thus it consists on free variables.
-We consider that it is better not to consider these free variables as part of the problem.
-Hence, if for example we say that the problem has finitely many solutions we mean that the number of solutions of the nonfree variables is finite (although, if there is some $l\not\in\Phi_T$, there will be infinitely many ways to choose $V_l$).
+Equations (\ref{eq:p2p_assumption1_fullyconnected}) and (\ref{eq:p2p_assumption1}) are equivalent if each user interferes at least one user and it is interfered by at least one user, that is if $\Phi_R=\Phi_T=\{1,\ldots,K\}$.
+In particular, they are equivalent in the fully--connected case.
+Note also that if $l\not\in\Phi_T$ then the precoder $V_l$ does not appear in the equations (\ref{eq:1}) and plays no role in the problem, thus it consists of free variables.
+We deem that it is more appropriate not to consider these free variables as part of the problem.
+Hence, if for example we say that the problem has finitely many solutions we mean that the number of solutions of the non-free variables is finite (although, if there is some $l\not\in\Phi_T$, there will be infinitely many ways to choose $V_l$).
 The same can be said if $k\not\in\Phi_R$ for some $k$.

+Additionally, note that if user $l$ transmits all possible streams according to its point-to-point bound, $d_l=M_l$ (which implies that $M_l \leq N_l$); then, it is not possible for user $k\neq l$, with $(k,l)\in \Phi$, to also reach its point-to-point bound with equality and thus receive $d_k=N_k$ desired streams (with $N_k \leq M_k$).
+This stems from the fact that receiver $k$ has to leave at least a one-dimensional subspace for the interference, otherwise the desired signal subspace would not be free of interference.
+In other words, the two users of an interference link cannot reach their point-to-point bounds simultaneously.
+Formally, this condition can be stated as the following set of necessary conditions